siteleaf/siteleaf-gem/README.md

 For new sites, you will also need to create at least one page or post on https://manage.siteleaf.com in order to preview.

+**Download your theme:**

+To download your theme (or the default theme for new sites) from Siteleaf, run the following command:

+    siteleaf pull theme

+**Upload your theme:**

+To upload your theme to Siteleaf, run the following command:

+    siteleaf push theme

 Using this gem in your application
 ----------------------------------